General University Policies Manual

 Expression of milk means the initiation of lactation, by manual or mechanical means, for employee’s children who are 18 months of age or younger.

 Employee Notice to Supervisor

 The employee shall provide reasonable notice to her supervisor that she intends to express milk in order to allow the supervisor sufficient time to make arrangements necessary to comply with this policy.
 The supervisor must take into consideration the immediacy of the employee’s need when making these arrangements.

 If the employee’s supervisor is unavailable due to illness or absence from the workplace, the employee is to provide notice to the supervisor’s director, department head, dean, or notice may be provided to the Director of the Office of Human Resources.

-Rest periods for all employees are governed by State rules and laws, in addition to the collective bargaining agreement for classified employees.
+Rest periods for all employees are governed by State of Oregon rules and laws, in addition to the collective bargaining agreement for classified employees.